-We need nothing less than the total commitment and the total mobilization of the American people if we are to succeed.
+1. We need nothing less than the total commitment and the total mobilization of the American people if we are to succeed.

 Government can pass laws.
-Respect for law can come only from people who take the law into their hearts and minds - and not into their hands.
+But respect for law can come only from people who take the law into their hearts and minds -- and not into their hands.

-Government can provide opportunity, but opportunity means nothing unless people are prepared to seize it.
+Government can provide opportunity.
+But, opportunity means nothing unless people are prepared to seize it.

-A President can ask for reconciliation but reconciliation will come only from the hearts of the people.
+A President can ask for reconciliation in the racial conflict that divides Americans.
+But, reconciliation will come only from the hearts of people.

-As we make this commitment tonight - let us look into our hearts and down into the faces of our children.
+As we make this commitment tonight -- let us look into our hearts and let us look down into the faces of our children.

 - 1. Is there anything in the world that should stand in their way? - 2.
-None of the old hatreds mean anything when we look down at the faces of our children. - 3.
+None of the old hatreds mean anything when we look down into the faces of our children. - 3.
 In their faces is our hope, our love, our courage.

-Tonight, I see the face of a child. - l.
-He lives in a great city.
-He is black.
-He is white.
+Tonight, I see the face of a child.